firasmidani/phenotypic-characterization/README.md

 ## [Optional] Set-up a local python environment

-**Make sure your computer has virtual environments (e.g. virtualenv) for Python (see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a>)**
 Virtual environments allow you to create a virtual copy of your machine’s Python without affecting the set-up the native python.
 This way you can download modules/packages without affecting the dependencies for other applications that require python.
+For more info, see (see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a>).

+**To install virtualenv**

 on macOs and Linux: